hejops/ffta-tas/progress.md

 i will try 2 first, since mont's damage against fam is minimal anyway

-just realised i should have bought 2 more Silver Swords when i bought the Gauntlets, ffffuuuu
+just realised i should have bought 2 more Silver Swords when i bought the Gauntlets. so i redid the entire fight to test if reducing shop visits really saves time.

+- 2 visits - 129419
+- 1 visit - 129197

+so yes, it does. each additional visit costs about 4 secs.

 # 5. Famfrit